 Can the Primordial Pouch Be Removed?

-Surgery to remove the primordial pouch isn’t available either – it would be unethical to do so and would almost certainly have a detrimental effect on a cat’s health and wellbeing.
-The primordial pouch doesn’t cause a cat any harm and, in fact, does the opposite.
+Surgery to remove the primordial pouch isn’t available as it would be unethical and would almost certainly have a detrimental effect on a cat’s health and wellbeing.

-The primordial pouch is an important part of a cat’s anatomy, especially in cat breeds that jump high and run fast.
-Understanding that it’s different from regular fat is important for cat owners, as it will alleviate any concerns about a cat’s low-hanging belly.
-It’s a charming feature and, while confusing to some, remains essential to their survival.
+The primordial pouch is an important part of a cat’s anatomy, especially among breeds that jump high and run fast.
+This abdominal flap is different from fat and remains essential to feline survival.